curationexperts/camper/README.md

 The fully configured VM used by options #1 is approximately 1.25GB, so either of these options may take a considerable amount of time to download depending on your connection speed.

+The Vagrantfile is configured to allocate 4gb RAM to the VM.
+If your host machine has more or less than 8gb physical memory installed, you may want to increase or decrease the amount of memory allocated to the VM.

 Running Vagrant & Learning Hydra
 --------------------------------